-Appeal - An appeal is something you file if you disagree with our decision to deny a request for healthcare services or prescription drugs, or payment for services or drugs you already received.
+Appeal - An appeal is something you file if you disagree with our decision to deny a request for prescription drugs, or payment for services or drugs you already received.
 You may also file an appeal if you disagree with our decision to stop services that you are receiving.
-For example, you may ask for an appeal if our plan does not pay for a drug, item, or service you think you should be able to receive.
+For example, you may ask for an appeal if we do not pay for a drug you think you should be able to receive.
 Chapter 7 of this document explains appeals, including the process involved in filing an appeal.